Linlithgow Palace: James IV and Margaret Tudor

 On 31 May 1503 the palace was given to Margaret Tudor the bride of James IV.
+It was to become the new queen's favourite home in Scotland.
+Ale wives in Linlithgow town brewed beer for her.
 A mason, Nichol Jackson, completed battlements on the west side of the palace in the summer of 1504.
 An African drummer known as the "More taubronar" performed at the palace.
-When the king stayed at Linlithgow in July 1506 a coat was bought for a fool, and James IV visited the building work at the quire of St Michael's Church.
+When the King stayed at Linlithgow in July 1506 a coat was bought for a fool, and James IV visited the building work at the quire of St Michael's Church.
 He gave the master mason a tip of 9 shillings.
-His son the future James V was born in the palace in April 1512.
-The household of his mother Margaret Tudor at Linlithgow included the African servants Margaret and Ellen More.
+The son of James IV and Margaret Tudor, the future James V, was born in the palace in April 1512.
+The captain of the palace, Alexander McCulloch of Myreton, took on the role of the Prince's bodyguard.

+The household of Margaret Tudor at Linlithgow included the African servants Margaret and Ellen More.
 In April 1513 the roof of the chapel was altered and renewed, and a new organ was made by a French musician and craftsman called Gilyem and fixed to the wall.
 Timber was shipped to Blackness Castle and carted to the Palace.
 The windows of the queen's oratory, overlooking the Loch, were reglazed.
 An English diplomat, Nicholas West, came to the palace in April 1513 and was met by Sir John Sinclair, one of the courtiers featured in William Dunbar's poem Ane Dance in the Quenis Chalmer.
 West talked to Margaret Tudor and saw the baby Prince.
 He wrote "verily, he is a right fair child, and a large of his age".

-After the death of his father at the Battle of Flodden, the infant James V was not kept at Linlithgow, but came to the Palace from Stirling Castle dressed in a new black velvet suit accompanied by minstrels in April 1517, and went on to take up residence in Edinburgh Castle.
-Margaret Tudor rewarded the king's nurse and governess, Marion Douglas, with a grant of the lands near Linlithgow palace called the Queen's Acres in July 1518.
+After the death of his father at the Battle of Flodden, the infant James V was not kept at Linlithgow, but came to the palace from Stirling Castle dressed in a new black velvet suit accompanied by minstrels in April 1517, and went on to take up residence in Edinburgh Castle.
+Margaret Tudor rewarded the King's nurse and governess, Marion Douglas, with a grant of the lands near Linlithgow Palace called the Queen's Acres in July 1518.
 Marion's daughter, Katherine Bellenden, made the king's shirts.